raiyan74/BatchApp/README.md

 How to run the application:

-  -Download the "Batch Editor.rar" file.
+  -Download the "AutoGo.exe" file;

-  -Extract on your device.

-  -locate the "AutoGoBatch.bat" file in the \bin folder.
+  - Create a folder and move the AutoGo file in there;

-  -Run.
+  - Download Java 21 JDK and install it in a folder inside the AutoGo folder;

+  - Download JavaFX SDK 19.0.2.1 and move it to the same directory as the JDK from the previous step;

+  - The directory structure is important.

+  -Run "AutoGo.exe".